Intelligent access key

 - Explain how maintenance works.
 New drivers should understand that a vehicle can’t go on forever if it's not properly maintained.
 Well-maintained vehicles work more efficiently and retain their value longer, which could possibly save you money down the line.
 Make sure they know that they should visit the local Ford Dealership regularly for scheduled maintenance.
 You can even set up their first appointment for them.

 - Discuss distractions.
-Most teenage drivers make cell phones, MP3 players, and text messaging a big part of their lives.
-Make sure they understand to never use them while driving.
-If the vehicle they’ll be using features SYNC® technology, teach them how to use it—if they haven’t figured it out already.27
+Most teenage drivers make cell phones, playlists and text messaging a big part of their lives.
+Make sure they understand to never use handheld devices while driving.
+If the vehicle they’ll be using features SYNC® technology, teach them how to use the voice controlled features—if they haven’t figured it out already.27

 - Practice defensive maneuvers.
 Even if your teen drivers have already taken a driver’s education course, make sure they know how the vehicle responds to real-world hazards by practicing defensive driving techniques.